RS-sysu/PBLC-sysu/README.md

 This folder contains simple train data and test data based on Species Distribution Model.

 $Train:
-In the model folder, there are two networks：ANN and GLM. you can choose the model you need in the train.py.
+In the model folder, there are two networks：ANN and GLM.
+And you can choose the model you need in the train.py.
+In addition, the network needs the train data、the numble of features、the path saved your model and the test data.
+Your network is working when running the train.py.

 $Authors